shanidan92/muza-metadata-server/README.md

 - `PORT`: Server port (default: 5000)
 - `DB_PATH`: SQLite database path (default: music.db)
 - `DEBUG`: Enable debug mode (default: false)
+- `HOOK_COMMAND`: Command to execute after successful track insertion (optional)

+## Hooks

+The server supports post-insert hooks that are executed after a track is successfully added to the database.
+This can be useful for:

+- Forwarding data to other servers
+- Triggering external processes
+- Implementing event-driven architectures
+- Synchronizing multiple Muza instances

+For examples and more information about hooks, check out the [playground directory](playground/README_hooks.md).

 ## GraphQL API